 The list can go on.
 Sounds very harsh, right?

 And we’re all the same.

-So to go back to my inspiration for the blog – what it means to be conscious is to say Yes to Life each time it comes knocking.
+So to go to the inspiration for the blog – what it means to be conscious is to say Yes to Life each time it comes knocking.

 This is done by seeing the ego at play within our own life.

-When I saw my own ego – all of the above goings on for sure! – at play within me, albeit painful for a time, it was the best thing that ever happened to me.
+When I saw my own ego at play within me, albeit painful for a time, it was the best thing that ever happened to me.
 It provided the freedom and peace I had never known, and yet had sought high and low for.

 One point on this is that we can only fully enjoy what we consciously know.
 So having searched for peace and freedom yet not known or understood it, how could I ever experience it fully?
 It was when I came to know that peace and freedom are already present, that those were suddenly there for the taking.
 Thus knowing is not an intellectual process, but really a revealing or allowing of whatever is present to just be.
 It is in other words, removing ourselves out of the way of what is.

 If you’re in a place of conflict (and if you’re honest, you will see that you are to some extent or other), then watch this video and apply it to you.
 Then take heart, take courage, and give that chimp a spanking and put it in its rightful place!

 And what’s its rightful place?
 Well, the chimp’s role is as follows: